mc-imperial/bugle/README.txt

 1. Compile LLVM and Clang, as usual. http://clang.llvm.org/get_started.html

-2. Build libclc on an OS X/Linux machine, following the instructions above, but supply one additional parameter to configure.py:
+2. (Optional, only required when compiling OpenCL kernels) Build libclc on an OS X/Linux machine, following the instructions above, but supply one additional parameter to configure.py:
      --prefix=/path/to/libclc-inst
    Install libclc to the libclc-inst directory using "make install",